 We meet on the 3rd Thursday of each month, from 7:30 pm until 11:30 pm.
 The fully licensed bar stays open until 11 pm, with a varied menu of hot food available until 9 pm.
 The bar serves a large range of wines, beers (including real ale), cider, spirits, soft drinks, tea, coffee and snacks.
 Our resident DJ, Katie Gridley, has been running discos for many years in the central south.
 Entry cost: a mere £5.
-We have a prize raffle and occasional clothes sales.Venue details are:-
+We have a prize raffle, occasional make-up experts and manicurists, plus occasional clothes sales.Venue details are:-

 The Empire Hall (next to Totton Conservative Club), Salisbury Road, Totton.
 SO40 3PY.
 It is best to park in the nearby library car park if you can't find a slot around the hall.
 There is a lit walkway from the library that takes you to the road very near to the Empire Hall.
 Do not park in the shoppers car park opposite or you may find yourself billed.

 We want to acknowledge the work of previous organisers.
 Namely Michelle King, who found the venue and ran the disco for the first ten years or so of its life, and Tina Turner, who organised it until 2014.